Quick and Easy Speaker Test

 2. Hardware/Software Test: If the speakers are still not working, you need to determine whether it’s a hardware or software problem or both.
 Plug your headphones into the audio jack (very important – no USB headphones) and test again.
 If the headphones work, you likely have a hardware problem – remove them to continue troubleshooting.
 In such cases, the issue is most likely related to the speakers or the speaker cables.
 If they don’t work, you likely have a software problem, still, continue troubleshooting.

-3. Disconnect: The first thing to do if the headphones work is to disconnect the headphones, reconnect the speakers, and then test them again.
+3. Disconnect the Headphones: The first thing to do if the headphones work is to disconnect the headphones, reconnect the speakers, and then test them again.
 If at this point the sound is still not audible, then replace the speaker cable or perform the test again with different speakers.

 4. Power Connection: Make sure your speakers are plugged in (connected to electricity) and ensure that they are powered on.
 Most external speakers have a small LED light that indicates whether the speaker is on or off.
 Once the speaker is on, the light should be illuminated, so this should be one of your first checks for power.
 If there is no LED present, check the power connections, just give them a wiggle and see if they are properly seated.
 In addition, check to see if any cables are broken.